Understanding Advice-Only Financial Planning in Canada

 There’s a lot of confusion around these terms, so here’s a quick breakdown:

-Fee-based planners may charge you a fee, but also earn commissions or kickbacks from financial products.
+Fee-based planners may charge you a fee, but they also earn commissions or kickbacks from financial products.

 Advice-only planners are paid solely by you, for planning advice.
 No product sales, ever.